thesofakillers/nowcastlib/README.md

 ### API

-Here is a quick example of how one may import nowcastlib and get access to one of the functions:
+Here is a quick example of how one may import nowcastlib and access to one of the functions:

 ```python
 """Example showing how to access compute_trig_fields function"""